Chocolate toxicity calculator – quick reference in case of emergency

 What to do when your dog eats chocolate?

-A lot of this depends on the dog’s size, the amount of chocolate consumed, and what kind of chocolate.
+Much of this depends on the dog’s size, the amount of chocolate consumed, and what kind of chocolate.

 Try to figure out what type of chocolate it was.
 If you can find a wrapper, that will be very helpful.
 Also, note how much was eaten, if you know.
 These two bits of information will be very important for your trip to the vet.

-Small dogs should be taken to a vet immediately regardless of how much chocolate was consumed.
+Small dogs should be taken to a vet immediately, regardless of how much chocolate was consumed.

 This is the safest approach as, for small dogs, relatively small amounts of chocolate can be very dangerous.